flybywiresim/docs/docs/simbridge/install-configure/start-simbridge.md

 ## Autostart

 Autostart is a feature provided by the FlyByWire Installer that allows SimBridge to be autostarted upon Windows start.
-SimBridge will live in the systems tray similar to Navigraph Simlink.
+SimBridge will live in the system tray, similar to Navigraph Simlink.

 ### Configuration